Note: Files are in Adobe (PDF) format.

 Please download the free Adobe Acrobat Reader to view these documents.

-The increase in current assets was mainly due to:
+The decrease in non-current assets was mainly due to:

 The increase in current liabilities was mainly due to:

-The increase in shareholders' equity was mainly due to net profit generated during the financial period.
+The decrease in shareholders' equity was mainly due to net loss incurred during the financial year.

-Net cash generated from investing activities was US$7.9 million in 1Q17, mainly due to purchase of certain operating equipment and upgrade of the facilities at two of the yards in Vietnam and purchase of intangible assets.
+Net cash used in investing activities was US$2.1 million in FY17, mainly due to purchase of certain operating equipment and upgrade of the facilities at two of the yards in Vietnam and purchase of intangible assets.
 This was partially offset by proceeds from disposal of assets held for sale.

-Net cash generated from financing activities was US$15.2 million in 1Q17, as a result of net loan drawdown for working capital which was partially offset by increase in cash pledged.
+Net cash from financing activities was US$16.8 million in FY17, as a result of net loan drawdown for working capital which was partially offset by increase in cash pledged.

-The Group's net debt to equity ratio (defined as ratio of total external indebtedness (net of cash and cash equivalents) owing to bank and financial institutions to shareholders' equity) increased from 0.60 to 0.66 times, in 1Q17 compared to FY16.
-Approximately 96% of the Group borrowings as at 30 November 2016 relates to working capital financing.
+The Group's net debt to equity ratio (defined as ratio of total external indebtedness (net of cash and cash equivalents including cash pledged) owing to bank and financial institutions to shareholders' equity) increased from 0.50 to 2.26 times, in FY17 compared to FY16.
+Approximately 98% of the Group borrowings as at 31 August 2017 relates to working capital financing.